-Do not adjust the rate of nutrition solution or stop your therapy without talking with your doctor.
+Do not adjust the rate of nutrition solution or stop your therapy without talking with your healthcare provider.
 Parenteral nutrition is stopped slowly and under medical supervision.
 The amount is decreased a little at a time until you can take food by mouth or use other nutritional support methods like enteral tube feedings.

-Discuss any difficulties with solution infusion with your doctor, nurse, or dietitian.
+Discuss any difficulties with solution infusion with your healthcare provider or dietitian.

 Tenderness, drainage, or redness at catheter site

 High blood sugar: dry, hot, flushed skin; thirst; fatigue; frequent urination; upset stomach

 Low blood sugar: sweating, nervousness, shaking of hands, hunger, weakness, irritability, numbness of tongue or lips, headache

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |